 Winter funding decisions will go out via e-mail in mid-November.
 Students should read this e-mail carefully.

 To accept this funding, students must officially reply to the email.
 Additional follow-up may be required to set you up in the Harvard Vendor system.

 Submit Receipts and Other Documentation by January 31

 Students must submit their receipts along with the expense tracking spreadsheet according to the instructions provided in the funding award email.
 The deadline to submit receipts for winter term is January 31.

 For travel, submit an air, bus, train, or rental car receipt.
 Documentation for online booking or purchases must be a receipt and not an itinerary or booking reservation confirmation.
-An e-ticket email receipt normally includes all required information:
+A receipt should include all required information: